-If you are planning a trip to Japan, choosing the right time to visit is crucial for enjoying your vacation to the fullest.
+If you are planning to travel to Japan, choosing the right time to visit is crucial for enjoying your vacation to the fullest.
 Here is a detailed guide on what to expect each month throughout the year when traveling in this country, from traditional festivals, and beautiful natural landscapes, to exciting activities and typical weather patterns of each season.

 January